techstop/techstop/content/post/make-xfce-look-modern.md

 **Right panel screeshots**
 {{< image src="/images/xfce/rp0.png" alt="xfce" width="80px" >}} {{< image src="/images/xfce/rp1.png" alt="xfce" width="80px" >}} {{< image src="/images/xfce/rp2.png" alt="xfce" width="80px" >}}

 **Note:** Make all separators transparent.
-For the middle panel with the clock expand the separators.
+For the middle panel with the clock, expand the separators.

 For the left panel I changed the Whisker Menu icon from the xfce mouse to the ubuntu icon.
 Here's the icon download.